 - This is from the Journal of the American Academy of Pediatrics, about breastfeeding.
 It mentions starting solids.

-- I read this article (click here) which states, as I believe, there is no reason to start foods in any particular order.
+- This article (click here) states, as we believe, there is no reason to start foods in any particular order.

 - This is the baby-led weaning site.
 ‘Weaning’ here means introducing solids; it’s the European usage of the word weaning (as opposed to the American meaning of stopping breastfeeding all-together, or the InfantRelfux.org meaning of getting off medication)

 - Baby Nutrition: Purees vs. Baby-Led Weaning